MaciejM-S/your-exp-back-end/README.md

       - data: The avatar data (Buffer).
     - text: The comment text.
     - date: The date of the comment.
-- hearts: An array of strings representing users who hearted the comment.
+- hearts: An array of strings representing users Ids who hearted the comment.
-- thumbsup: An array of strings representing users who gave a thumbs-up to the comment.
+- thumbsup: An array of strings representing users Ids who gave a thumbs-up to the comment.